eremedia/Google-Analyticator/readme.txt

 6. An example of a front-end widget configuration.

 == Changelog ==

+= 6.1.3 =
+* Fixes a Javascript error on the WordPress login page

 = 6.1.2 =
 * Fixes deprecated warnings when wp_debug is enabled.